fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger/aws-sqs.md

 {"level":"info","ts":1602057917.4880567,"caller":"app/main.go:165","msg":"message deleted"}
 ```

-- Go to aws sqs queue and check if messages are comming in output queue
+- Go to aws SQS queue and check if messages are comming in output queue

 ## Introducing an error